Brent-Lekx-Toniolo/Charge-Controller-Data-Manager-CCDM/README.md

 # Charge-Controller-Data-Manager (CCDM)
-Coming soon.....

-(estimated date for initial Beta Release version of CCDM is March 2021)
+Coming soon.....estimated date for initial Beta Release version of CCDM is March 2021